Online Privacy and Security

 How We Use Information

-Waterstone uses your Information to better understand online activity to improve our Website offerings, to reconstruct activity from a user’s previous session, and for troubleshooting and issue resolution purposes.
-We may also use this data to provide you a more personalized online experience, to provide you with assistance with support, and to send you special offers, product and service updates, or other promotional materials that are relevant and personalized.
+Waterstone uses consumer Information to better understand online activity to improve our Website offerings, to reconstruct activity from a user’s previous session, and for troubleshooting and issue resolution purposes.
+We may also use this data to provide you a more personalized online experience, to provide consumers with assistance with support, and to send you special offers, product and service updates, or other promotional materials that are relevant and personalized.

 Waterstone does not allow third parties to display advertisements on our Website; however, our Website contains links to other websites owned and operated by third parties.
 Waterstone does not control and is not responsible for the privacy practices of these third parties.